finnthedawg/WestEndDiner/README.md

   <img width="750"  src="./WestEndFlowchart.png">
 </p>

 In order to build this, I used a number of semaphores and a shared memory structure to communicate between the processes represented by server, client and cashier.
-The following pseudocode explains the logic of the program.
+The following pseudocode illustrates the semaphores and SHM data used to synchronize the various processes.

 * Coordinator: